SCRT-HQ/VaporShell/docs/glossary/Add-VSPinpointSegmentSegmentGroups.md

 ## SYNOPSIS
 Adds an AWS::Pinpoint::Segment.SegmentGroups resource property to the template.
-Specifies the set of segment criteria to evaluate when handling segment groups for the segment.
+Specifies one or more segment groups that apply to a segment.
+Each segment group consists of zero or more base segments and the dimensions that are applied to those base segments.

 ## SYNTAX